Former IAAF President Lamine Diack convicted on corruption charges | DW | 16.09.2020

 The former top man in world athletics will be sent to jail for his role in shielding Russian Olympic athletes suspected of doping.
-He also took bribes for current Senegalese President Macky Sall's 2012 campaign.
+He was also accused of taking bribes for Senegalese President Macky Sall's 2012 campaign.

 Lamine Diack, the previous president of what's now called World Athletics, but was known during his tenure as the IAAF, has been found guilty of corruption for his role in a scheme that allowed Russian athletes to compete while doping.